amalnair16/amalnair16/README.md

 - 👋 Hi, I’m Amal
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Machine learning and Dart for Flutter
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on anything awesome
 - 📫 How to reach me - my twitter is @amalnair2k